SB-043/mainportfolio/README.md

 # Hi there, I'm Starlex Bolen

 Welcome to my profile!
-This is the portfolio repository for **starlex-portfolio**.
+This is the portfolio repository for **starlex Bolen**.

 ## 🚀 About Me